unibe-cns/TopDownOFC/README.md

 ### Execution

-Before rerunning the simulations, you can test whether the installation was successful.
+Before rerunning the simulations, you can test whether the installation was successful (circa 1-2 min run time).
 Just enter
 ```
 python main.py plot
 ```

 This will plot all the simulation panels (in the folder `figures`) and assemble all the panels into the full figures (`figures/figures.pdf`).
-To rerun all the simulations, enter
+To rerun all the simulations (circa 1 hour run time), enter
 ```
 python main.py simulate
 ```